All alternatives

 testRigor does what it promises.
 But teams still run into friction:

 Writing tests gets easier with plain English, but someone on your team still plans coverage, manages suites, and triages failures.
-Bug0 Managed removes that entire burden
+Bug0 puts a dedicated QA engineer on that

 No human verification

 Test failures go straight to your engineers to debug.
-With Bug0 Managed, failures are pre-investigated — you get a confirmed bug or a resolved flake, not raw noise
+With Bug0, failures are pre-investigated.
+You get a confirmed bug or a resolved flake, not raw noise

 Breadth over depth